JorgeCastilloPrz/ArrowAndroidSamples/README.md

 **Kotlin version used:** 1.1.3-2

+# Main framework being used

+To achieve **functional programing** over Kotlin I am using a library that we have been working on in the spanish dev community.
+It's called [kategory](https://github.com/kategory/kategory) and it's still in alpha stages, but the typeclasses and constructs available are working quite ok.
+The first release is around the corner!

+Big thanks to @raulraja for his interest on making functional style feelings grow on the Android dev community, along with really good devs from Spain working on it.
+[Here is the list of contributors](https://github.com/kategory/kategory/graphs/contributors).

 # Strategies showcased on this repo

 * [Nested monads](https://github.com/JorgeCastilloPrz/KotlinAndroidFunctional/tree/nested-monads):
 There is a separated branch for it.
 You will find there an approach where I am nesting monads like `Reader`, `Future`, or `Either` to construct the asynchronous result I want to get.
-* Tagless-Final: TBA.
+* **Tagless-Final:** TBA.
 Still not ready.
-* Free: TBA.
+* **Free:** TBA.
 Still not ready.

 # Some goals to achieve